-Having fished and travelled extensively during the last 20 years running fishing trips I have noticed that there are two Atlantic Salmon fishing tips that influence just how affective customers are when fishing for Atlantic Salmon.
+Having fished and travelled extensively during the last 20 years running fishing trips I have noticed that there are two Atlantic Salmon fishing tips that influence just how effective customers are when fishing for Atlantic Salmon.
 Whether you’re on the Guala on the east coast of Norway or the Kola Peninsula in Russia, these tips will improve your hookups.

 Our top two Atlantic Salmon fishing tips